openmobilityfoundation/curb-data-specification/metrics/README.md

 ### Aggregates

-Aggregates are historic pre-computed counts and metrics of Events occuring in curb places.
+Aggregates are historic pre-computed counts and metrics of Events occuring in curb places, aggregated to the hour.

 An Aggregate is represented as a CSV object, whose fields are as follows, as calculated from the Metrics [Methodology](#methodology):